-Wildfires have occurred fairly frequently within Camp Grayling JMTC boundaries and surrounding areas.
-According to Grayling JMTC makes to the local economy.
-As part of the the Adaptation Planning for Climate Resilience document study, examine the potential benefit to local businesses if published by the MIARNG in 2016, each year Camp Grayling JMTC averages over 100 fires, some of which are caused by soldiers' families to extend their stay in the area before or the training conducted there.
+Wildfires have occurred fairly frequently within Camp Graypublished by the MIARNG in 2016, each year Camp Grayling the training conducted there.
 Environmental managers at after training.
 Camp Grayling IMTC anticipate that the effects of climate change, such as higher global temperatures, will contribute With quantifiable information, local purchasing goals for to increased wildfire risk.

 ling Fire Department to provide fire services, which expired in mid-2018.
-Through the one-on-one interviews conduct- the The Economic Impact Study should include an analysis that the current level of service offered through the expired contract might not be adequate given wildfire threats and increased population due to Camp Grayling JMTC training operations.
+Through the one-on-one interviews conduct- the The Economic Impact Study should include an analysis ed during the JLUS process, stakeholders raised the issue Camp Grayling's direct and indirect costs to other interests that the current level of service offered through the expired contract might not be adequate given wildfire threats and increased population due to Camp Grayling JMTC training operations.
 If a need for increased fire protection services for Camp Grayling IMTC can be quantified and verified by this proposed study, the data would support increasing contractual services, which would lead to additional jobs for Grayling Fire Department.

 The recommendation of the JLUS is that upon formalization of the Camp Grayling Community Council, the fire services agreement be revisited.
-As part of that process, the council should review the Adaptation Planning for Climate Resilience report and implement recommendations related to supporting community-wide cooperative fire protection ination as well as remediation efforts.
+As part of that process, the council should review the Adaptation Planning for Climate Resilience report and implement recommendations related to supporting community-wide cooperative fire protection > Serve as a communication forum Between Camp Gray- ination as well as remediation efforts.
 However, there are efforts, especially in areas where wildfire risk may be exacerbated by climate change.
 This specifically includes working with the City of Grayling to secure funding for long-term structural fire protection, including personnel and equipment.